Albatraoz: History

-Controversy

-During a concert in February 2017 in Bohuslän, Sweden, the group made headlines after the member Måns Harvidsson had pressed a female audience member's face towards his groin on stage.
-This was witnessed by both a security guard at the club and by friends of the victim, who had also filmed the act with her mobile phone.
-In the recording it can be seen how Harvidsson grasps the victim by her hair and then presses her face against his genitals before he let her go.
-In an apology to the victim Harvidsson later explains that the girls would never understand the feeling and he compared it with how actors enters a role in a film.
+During a concert in February 2017 in Bohuslän, the group made headlines after the member Måns Harvidsson had pressed a female audience member's face towards his groin on stage.
+Harvidsson grabbed the victim by her hair and then presses her face against his genitals before he let her go.
+In an apology to the victim, Harvidsson later explained that the girls would never understand the feeling and he compared it with how actors enters a role in a film.
 He also said, according to the victim and her friend, "how should I know that she didn't want if I didn't try?".

 After the incident the record company Sony Music decided to terminate all cooperation between them and Albatraoz.
 Harvidsson was also fired from the band the same day, all members cut off contact with him and apologized for the former member's sexual assault.
 Two years after the incident, in February 2019, Uddevalla District Court sentenced Harvidsson to 80 day-fines for sexual harassment.
 He was also to pay 5,000 SEK in damages to the victim, which was half of what she had petitioned for.
 Harvidsson, during his case, had denied the charges and argued that in the event the court would find him guilty, no punishment should be given on the ground that his musical career had already suffered greatly.
 The court did not find his reasoning valid.
-Harvidsson was later accused by a second woman from the concert, who claimed that he had flicked her on the buttocks with a towel and kissed her on the neck.
-The court did not pursue the second allegation, as there was a lack of evidence to support it.